devanshee26/devanshee26/README.md

     <h4>To: 2022-05</h4>

-    <h4>About College: DDU is one the best universities of the state, which is proudly providing quality education since half a century.
+    <h4>About College: <br>DDU is one the best universities of the state, which is proudly providing quality education since half a century.
 It not only focuses on academic growth of the student, but also makes the student a better human being.</h4>

 # Work Experience